ThomasByr/Phoenyx/helpme.md

 def flip(self) -> None:
     """
     updates window
-    used for interractive drawing without the run main loop
+    used for interractive drawing without the draw main loop
     """

 def start(self) -> None:
     """
-    opens a new window if the sketch is closed used for interractive drawing without the run main loop
+    opens a new window if the sketch is closed used for interractive drawing without the draw main loop
     """

 def quit(self) -> None: